Starting from:

 Day08

-After lunch, return to Hiroshima to visit the Peace Memorial Park and the Atomic Bomb Dome, pausing at exhibitions that reflect on the city’s history of loss, resilience, and renewal.
+After time to explore the island at your own pace, return to Hiroshima to visit the Peace Memorial Park and the Atomic Bomb Dome.
+Walk through moving exhibitions and memorial spaces that reflect the city’s history, resilience, and enduring commitment to peace.

 Hiroshima, Itsukushima Shrine